oceanprotocol/docs/user-guides/asset-hosting/arweave.md

 # Arweave

-### Using Arweave with DBS
+### Using Arweave with Uploader

 We recommend uploading your files to Arweave using Ocean Decentralized backend storage.
-You can see a guide on how to do that [here](./DBS.md)
+You can see a guide on how to do that [here](./Uploader.md)
 ### Arweave

 [Arweave](https://www.arweave.org/) is a global, permanent, and decentralized data storage layer that allows you to store documents and applications forever.
 Arweave is different from other decentralized storage solutions in that there is only one up-front cost to upload each file.